-2.1.5 Marketing and Other Resources for the Implementation of Global Outreach Strategy

-Maximizing use of ICANN's Website and Social Media: With input from the ICANN community and the Committee, ICANN should evaluate the effectiveness of the ICANN website as resources for newcomers to the ICANN community.
-ICANN should make efforts to provide introductory information in an abridged and clear format, in readily identifiable locations on the website.
+2.1.5 Marketing and Other Resources for the Implementation of Global Outreach Strategy efforts to provide introductory information in an abridged and clear format, in readily identifiable locations on the website.
 Whenever possible, every effort should be made to consolidate information about ICANN and the benefits of engagement to a single webpage.
 ICANN should engage the target population using social media channels and DNS industry websites and blogs.
 The website, blogs and social media channels should provide a clear entry point for newcomers to ICANN with guidance on how to engage in ICANN, how to select a Stakeholder Group or Constituency to join and a summary of some of the pressing or "hot topics" being discussed.
+For example, could use social media to encourage participation in the GNSO community among young people, such as Facebook and twitter.
+In addition, ICANN could develop podcasts and webinars that are targeted to young people to encourage them to participate in the GNSO.